 A few of the steps are detailed below, mainly to document some details that aren't present in the comments within the plugin.
-The plugin is still the best reference for what each step does, the explanations below are just more nuanced.
+The plugin (init.py and defaults.yml) is still the best reference for what each step does, the explanations below are just more nuanced.